nuuuwan/lk_parliament_docs/tests/data/en.md

             - “public corporation” shall have the same meaning assigned to such expression under Article 170 of the Constitution;
             - “public debt” means liabilities of the Government created by debt and debt of the entities specified in paragraph ( a ) of subsection (2) of section 3;
             - “public finance “includes –
-        a. funds allocated to any public entity specified in paragraph ( a ) of subsection (2) of section 3   by the Appropriation Act of the relevant year;
+            - ( a ) funds allocated to any public entity specified in paragraph ( a ) of subsection (2) of section 3   by the Appropriation Act of the relevant year;
-        b. funds held by any public entity specified in paragraph ( a ) of subsection (2) of section 3   in terms of any written law excluding approved termination funds which includes thrift, savings or building society or welfare fund to which contributions are made by employees or, any gratuity fund maintained for the purpose of payment of gratuities to employees on the termination of their services under the relevant written law;
+            - ( b ) funds held by any public entity specified in paragraph ( a ) of subsection (2) of section 3   in terms of any written law excluding approved termination funds which includes thrift, savings or building society or welfare fund to which contributions are made by employees or, any gratuity fund maintained for the purpose of payment of gratuities to employees on the termination of their services under the relevant written law;
         c. funds vested in the Government by virtue of the provisions of any written law; and
         d. funds received or borrowed by any public entity   specified in paragraph ( a ) of subsection (2) of section 3   with the approval of the Parliament;
             - “public funds” means moneys in the Consolidated Fund or any other Fund and moneys under the control of the Government excluding approved termination funds which includes thrift, savings